wiseman-timelord/MaNTella-Launcher/README.md

 5. Configure the ".\config.ini", ensure you have entered things like, "fallout4_folder" and "fallout4_mod_folder" and "llm_api" and "tts_service".
 6. Run Fallout 4/Skyrim, and then run the `Run_Mantella.Bat` batch.
 - Hopefully you have, Admin rights and sensible system settings, but click allow on firewall as required, I am guessing its the interaction between Mantella and the Mantella Mod.

-## Notes
-- a Llama 3 Q3_m model with fallout 4 dlc & ~300 mods including PhyOp performance texture pack, utilizes all of the 8GB on a single card, if you want to use =>Q4 and/or hd textures, then I suggest 10-12GB free VRam or, sharing processing with the cpu.
-If you need more VRam, try the "PhyOp" Performance/Regular Textures on Nexus, ensure it loads after things like, for example, CBBE and BodyTalk.

 # Development
 - The idea is now to, 1. optimize the scripts, 2. enhance the prompting, therefore, code in mantella-wt will be able to be pushed to main.